betaglot/plantabeta/docs/sponsor/Overview.md

 - Plantbeta is **FREE** educational resource for planters.
 - Plantbeta explains how to plant in greater nuance than ever before, by breaking down a planter's experience into 4 interdependent subsystems:
-    - Land System
+    - Land Subsystem
-    - Movement System
+    - Movement Subsystem
-    - Routing System
+    - Routing Subsystem
         - Also known as 'Land Management'
-    - Neuro System
+    - Neuro Subsystem

 - Plantbeta is innovative since it uses evidence based knowledge from the [Huberman Lab Podcast](https://hubermanlab.com/).
 The podcast is run by the [Andrew Huberman](https://hubermanlab.com/about/) who is a highly respected university professor from California.
 Some of the topics which are directly applicable to planting are:
     - [Fitness](https://hubermanlab.com/guest-series-dr-andy-galpin-maximize-recovery-to-achieve-fitness-and-performance-goals/), how to build muscle, how to recover, how to use supplments, how to train endurance, how the body converts food into energy.